danim55/software-knowledge/kubernetes/kubernetes-pods.md

 > **Caution:** Privileged mode overrides many security settings—use sparingly.

----

 ## Static Pods

-* Defined on a node’s filesystem; managed directly by the kubelet.
+* Defined on a node's filesystem; managed directly by the kubelet.
 * Used for self‑hosted control planes.
 * Kubelet creates mirror Pods on the API server for visibility, but they cannot be controlled via the API.
 * Cannot reference other API objects (ConfigMaps, Secrets, etc.).

----

 ## Container Probes